GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

   is approved**:
   >- A TechPass account is provisioned for you and is in pending state.
   >- We'll send the TechPass onboarding email to activate the account.
-  >- This email is valid only for 30 days.
-  >- If you do not activate your TechPass within 30 days, we will send an email and then terminate your TechPass account.
-If you still need the TechPass account, you can sign up again via the TechPass portal or request for it.

   >
   > **If SEED provisioning is approved**:
   >- We'll send the SEED onboarding email within the next three business days.